Gravitational Entropy And The Second Law of Thermodynamics for Causal Observers

 The extensive literature on derivation/proof of the second law generically work with the codimension-2 integral defining the entropy, like \eqref{entropy-def-EH}, while trying to prove/establish \eqref{statmnt-2ndlaw}.
 Here, we take a slightly different route.
 The Stokes' theorem allows us to rewrite \eqref{statmnt-2ndlaw-chargevar} as a codimension-1 integral over $\Gamma$:

 where ${\cal L}_{v_{_{\lambda}}}$ is the Lie derivative along velocity vector $v_\lambda$.
-As discussed in the supplemental material \ref{apdx:det-deriv}, the above is equivalent to \eqref{statmnt-2ndlaw-chargevar} upon the assumption that at some point in the (far) past, say $\lambda\to - \infty$, $\delta_\gamma S[\lambda\to -\infty]$ is non-negative.
+As discussed in the appendix \ref{apdx:det-deriv}, the above is equivalent to \eqref{statmnt-2ndlaw-chargevar} upon the assumption that at some point in the (far) past, say $\lambda\to - \infty$, $\delta_\gamma S[\lambda\to -\infty]$ is non-negative.
 See \cite{Bousso:2015qqa, Bousso:2015mqa} for a similar assumption and further discussions in this point.
 Note that the above is an integral over timelike/null hypersurface $\Gamma$ and not over the (partial) Cauchy surface ${\cal C}$ (cf. discussions below \eqref{vec-s}).
-Using \eqref{causal-vector} and the definitions of expansions along $l^{\mu},n^{\mu}$, a straightforward but lengthy algebra yields (see supplemental material \ref{apdx:det-deriv} for details of the analysis),
+Using \eqref{causal-vector} and the definitions of expansions along $l^{\mu},n^{\mu}$, a straightforward but lengthy algebra yields (see appendix \ref{apdx:det-deriv} for details of the analysis),

 The next two steps are (I) using geometric identities, generalizations of Raychaudhuri equations and, (II) appropriately fixing the freedoms in $\mathscr{B}, \mathscr{R}$.
 For the former, we note that \cite{Gourgoulhon:2005ng}